FGDES/libFAUDES/README.md

 ## Versioning/Branching

-Originally, libFAUDES was designed for joint development by its compile-time plug-in machanism ... quite some time before git existed.
+Originally, libFAUDES was designed for joint development by its compile-time plug-in machanism ... quite some time before Git existed.
 At the current stage, we use the main branch of this repository for our development process.
-In modern terminology this remotely translates to <i>nightly builds</i> and we would not even bother to update the version number (as specified in the file `VERSION`).
-Thus, if you are looking for a stable code base, please consult our web site.
+In modern terminology this translates to <i>testing</i> and we would not even bother to update the version number (as specified in the file `VERSION`).
+Thus, if you are looking for a stable code base for your project, please consult our web site.
 If on the other hand you plan to contribute to libFAUDES via GitHub, you will most definitely want to instantiate you personal branch.
 And: please let us know, so we can focus our efforts.